DSC-Capstone/2024-25/syllabus.md

   - Make sure to enroll in your section ASAP if you haven't already, and to start participating from Day 1.
 - There are no new methodology lessons or assignments in Quarter 2.
 Everything you'll be required to submit will be in some way related to your Quarter 2 Project, and all deadlines are on the course homepage.
 There are, however, [Office Hours](../office-hours) held by the methodology TAs each week.
 - Make sure you can access the following sites; email the instructor if you can't:
-    - The **new** 2025 [Gradescope](https://www.gradescope.com/courses/697313), where all assignments will be submitted.
+    - The **new** 2025 Gradescope (to be setup), where all assignments will be submitted.
-    - We will use the same [Ed](https://edstem.org/us/courses/48541/discussion/) instance as we did in the fall. **All class-wide announcements will be sent here!**
+    - We will use the same [Piazza](https://piazza.com/class/m0vk9il4ypf1ei) instance as we did in the fall. **All class-wide announcements will be sent here!**

 ---